 There is a dedicated Place2Be room within the school where children can go to express and think about their worries, through talking, creative work and play.
 This helps children to find new ways of coping with difficulties so they don’t get in the way of friendships or learning.

 Any questions?
-Our new Place2Be School Project Manager is Tania Bazell, who works on Monday mornings and Thursdays.
+Our Place2Be School Project Manager is Milli Van Wilgenburg, who works on Mondays, and Tuesday mornings.
 She can be contacted at St Anselm’s via email, telephone or in person: